iPhone App Developers Gaming The System

 "My application (Tap Forms) just finally got published on the App Store tonight.
 I originally submitted on September 16th.
 Unfortunately, the release date is the date that I first uploaded my app to iTunes Connect.
 So now I've missed out on having my app show up on the first page sorted by release date.
 They appear to have used the upload date as the release date instead of the date they released it for sale."

-Another significant change to how the App Store behaves that should benefit developers was reported by developer, Matt Legend Gemmell
+Another significant change to how the App Store behaves that should benefit developers was reported by developer, Matt Legend Gemmell, on his blog:

 | Credit: Matt Legend Gemmell|